 Professor, Department of Economics, Georgetown University

-Garance Genicot is an economist who studies key issues in development economics such as aspirations, informal credit and insurance markets, intra-household bargaining, social networks, tolerance and inequality.
+Garance Genicot is an economist who studies key issues in development economics such as aspirations, informal credit and insurance markets, intra-household bargaining, social networks, tolerance, inequality and mobility.

-Women's Land Rights and Village Institutions in Tanzania with Maria Hernandez de Benito forthcoming in World Development.
+Women's Land Rights and Village Institutions in Tanzania with Maria Hernandez de Benito, World Development 153, 2022.

 Electoral Systems and Inequalities in Government Interventions, with Laurent Bouton and Micael Castanheira, Journal of the European Economic Association 19(6), 2021.
 Slides